Class-actions still a reality for U.S. financial firms with bad press

 But the bank is fighting some customers in federal court in Utah over their attempts to take legal action against it.

-“I don’t think that (vote) is going to change our case at all,” said Steven Christensen, an attorney at Christensen Young & Associates who represents the plaintiffs in the Utah case.
-A hearing on Wells Fargo’s motion to compel arbitration is set for Oct.
-31, he said.

-A Wells Fargo spokesman declined to comment on the case or on how the bank would respond to the Senate move.
+Lawyers involved in that case did not respond to calls.
+A Wells Fargo spokesman declined to comment on how the bank would respond to the Senate move.

 Credit card companies and banks have inserted so-called arbitration clauses into their financial contracts for years.
-JPMorgan Chase & Co (JPM.N) and Citigroup Inc (C.N) have such clauses for checking account customers.
-They have no plans to change those agreements, spokeswomen for the companies said.
+JPMorgan Chase & Co and Citigroup Inc have such clauses for checking account customers.
+They have no plans to change those agreements, spokeswomen for the two companies said.

 The agreements offer customers a limited opportunity to opt out of the arbitration requirement.

-JPMorgan also includes arbitration clauses with auto loans and Citi includes them with its credit card accounts.

-Reporting by David Henry in New York; Editing by Andrew Hay and David Gregorio
+JPMorgan also includes arbitration clauses with its auto loans and Citi includes them with its credit card accounts.
+(Reporting by David Henry in New York; Editing by Andrew Hay)